Most medications come with a lengthy list of unpleasant side effects. Opioids, for example, can make you drowsy or nauseous.

-Among medical marijuana’s side effects are a number of health benefits for patients.
-One of the most prominent must be the medication’s ability to uplift people and provide a sense of relaxation.
+Among medical marijuana’s side effects are a number of possible health benefits for patients.

-Basically, marijuana benefits include the fact that it’s a great stress buster!
-While stress may not be the primary reason you seek medical cannabis, medical marijuana’s ability to ease your mind and help you relax is a definite plus.
+Patients report that marijuana may reduce stress.
+While stress will not be the primary reason you seek medical cannabis, medical marijuana’s potential ability to ease your mind and help you relax is a definite plus.

 Many patients seeking treatment for other issues experience elevated levels of stress.
 Some people may experience depression as well.
-Medical marijuana benefits these patients by providing them relief from stress and depression while addressing their other medical concerns.
+Medical marijuana may benefit these patients by providing them relief from stress and depression while addressing their other medical concerns.

-Since medical marijuana can effectively help people relax, it’s also a great choice for those suffering from insomnia.
-The medication can help lull you to sleep so you can get a better night’s rest.
+Since patients report medical marijuana helps them relax, it may also be a great choice for those suffering from insomnia.
+The medication can may lull you to sleep so you can get a better night’s rest.

 Few people would associate medical cannabis with going out for a run, but the patients who use sativa strains wouldn’t be surprised if you felt like it.
-While most people think of indica strains, which are more likely to put you to sleep, sativa strains of medical marijuana are known for providing focus and motivation.
+While most people think of indica strains, which are more likely to put you to sleep, sativa strains of medical marijuana claim to promote focus and motivation.

 Patients who want to lead more active lifestyles may benefit from sativa or sativa-dominant hybrid strains.
-These strains provide mental focus and clarity, which make them better choices than mind-clouding opioid treatments.
+Patients report these strains provide mental focus and clarity, which may make them better choices than mind-clouding opioid treatments.

-Many people also find sativa provides them with motivation.
+Many people also report sativa provides them with motivation.
 They may be motivated to finish a task or to get up and move.
-Medical marijuana can also help you derive more pleasure from those activities you do partake in.
+Medical marijuana may also help you derive more pleasure from those activities you do partake in.

-Another surprising entry on the list of marijuana benefits is its ability to help you manage your weight.
+Another surprising entry on the list of possible marijuana benefits is weight management.
 Most people are familiar with the pop culture caricature of a cannabis user who’s almost always drowsy, insightful, and hungry.

-Cannabis can indeed make you hungry, which is good news for those who deal with a suppressed appetite.
-Certain strains, however, can actually suppress the appetite.
-Whether you want to suppress your appetite or amp it up, medical marijuana can help you.
-Appetite control can help you maintain a healthy weight, no matter your needs.
+Cannabis may make you hungry, which is good news for those who deal with a suppressed appetite.
+Certain strains, however, may actually suppress the appetite.
+Whether you want to suppress your appetite or amp it up, medical marijuana might be able to help you.

-One of the biggest marijuana benefits is the fact that it’s safer than many other treatments—and more effective.
-You need less medical marijuana to effectively treat chronic pain than a similar opioid treatment.
+One of the biggest marijuana benefits is the fact that it tends to be safer than many other treatments—and possibly more effective.
+You may need less medical marijuana to effectively treat chronic pain than a similar opioid treatment.

-Medical cannabis is also less addictive, making it less harmful to your health.
-It should be clear: Medical marijuana benefits your health in more ways than one.
+Medical cannabis is also considered less addictive.
+It should be clear: Medical marijuana may benefit your health in more ways than one.